fenago/puppet-course/quickstart/md/Lab_7.md

 Verify that virtualhost is created: `ls -ltr /etc/apache2/sites-enabled/`

-#### Apache Port
+#### Apache Status

-Run following command to start apache server:
+Run following command to get apache server status:

 ```
-apachectl start
+service apache2 status
 ```

-<span style="color:red;">Note: You will get and error because port 80 is already in use for the lab environment.
+<span style="color:red;">Note: You might get an error because port 80 is already in use for the lab environment.
 We will change the port in the next step.</span>

 #### Change Apache Port